burlster1980/arupcodev060/content/arup-pages/advisory-services-video.md

 	<section class="container">
 		<div class="rich-text">
 			<div class="reveal rich-text__content">
+                <p class="intro" style="font-size:24px;">The built environment shapes our lives, our work and our prosperity.
+In a fast-changing world, it's vital to work with a partner who understands how to help you to think log-term, design for success and invest wisely.</p>
 				<p>Independent, creative and pragmatic, we are a global team of strategists, economists, financial advisors, change managers, performance specialists and asset managers.
 The clients we work with benefit from our seven decades of technical and engineering expertise, shaping the places where people live and work.</p>
 <h2>Client impact</h2><p>
 Every day, our advisory team help clients to identify new revenue, manage their risks and improve their performance.
 Whether you’re developing new strategies or reimagining customer experiences, investing for the long-term or refreshing your business model, we can help you to shape a more successful future.